Town of Yarmouth Water Utility - Regular Testing for Water Quality

 Treating for corrosivity also provides the distribution system infrastructure with a level of protection to ensure its longevity for the future.

 Harmful metals can find their way into your water as it enters the property.
 Supply piping and on-site pipes and plumbing could be made from older construction materials containing harmful amounts of metals such as lead.
 Today, the amounts of harmful materials like lead in plumbing are greatly reduced from what they were decades ago, but some older homes can still contain these materials.
+Lead may find its way into drinking water through plumbing materials such as pipes, solder, faucets, and fittings.
+While copper is an acceptable material for use in plumbing, lead is not.
+The National Plumbing Code (NPC) allowed lead material in pipes until 1975, lead in solder until 1986 and lead in fittings/faucets until 2013.
 Treatment to reduce corrosivity can help reduce exposure and keep levels below the “maximum acceptable concentration” or MAC in homes.

 New Testing Requirements

 New testing requirements have been put in place by the provincial government for municipal water utilities in Nova Scotia.
-As part of ensuring we meet these new requirements, the Town of Yarmouth Water Utility will now sample and analyze a representative amount of water samples at the private consumer taps in older homes that may have supply piping made from lead, or older plumbing that may contain lead in the solder or other fittings.
-These tests will serve to check for the corrosivity of the water by measuring the concentration of lead.
+As part of ensuring we meet these new requirements, the Town of Yarmouth Water Utility now samples and analyzes a representative amount of water samples at the private consumer taps.
+A key focus is on older homes that may have supply piping made from lead, or older plumbing that may contain lead in the solder or other fittings.
+These tests will serve to check for the corrosivity of the water by measuring the concentrations of lead and copper.

 Previous requirements for testing for municipalities traditionally has been for the water quality in the main line up to the private supply, and not on private property.
 The new standard requires testing in homes which will require cooperation from private owners.